 - are pregnant or plan to become pregnant.
 It is not known if NUVESSA will harm your unborn baby.
 Tell your healthcare provider if you become pregnant during treatment with NUVESSA.

 - are breastfeeding or plan to breastfeed.
-NUVESSA can pass into your breast milk.
-You should not breastfeed while using NUVESSA and for 2 days after.
+NUVESSA passes into your breast milk.
 Talk with your healthcare provider about the best way to feed your baby while using NUVESSA.

 How should I use NUVESSA?

 - See the “Instructions for Use” at the end of this Patient Information leaflet for detailed instructions about how to use NUVESSA.